Providers Hub

 vertex:publishers/nvidia/models/llama-3.1-nemotron-70b-instruct

-Gemini / Bedrock / Venice
+Gemini / Bedrock / NEAR AI Cloud / Venice

 These providers are supported directly by the setup wizard now.
 If multiple provider env vars are already set, prefer the explicit provider flag so setup does not rely on the interactive default.